zuvaai/PowerPlatformConnectors/certified-connectors/Zuva DocAI/README.md

 - `Get OCR Request Status`: Check whether OCR processing of a file is complete.
 - `Get OCR Results Text`: Retrieve the text from a processed file.
 - `Get OCR Results Images`: Retrieve the images from a processed file.

+### Fields

+Fiend out what fields available to you.

+- `Get All Fields`: Return a list of all available fields (both built-in and custom).

 ## Differences between the connector and the DocAI API